Bidi Bidi Bom Bom: Cover versions and usage in media

 Within two months of Selena's death, Astudillo performed the track during a Memorial Day concert held in Houston, Texas.
 American Tejano performer Jennifer Pena performed "Bidi Bidi Bom Bom" at a live event, impressing music executives.
 Peña became a professional singer after her performance of the song reached Selena's father Abraham, who signed the artist to Q-Productions.
 Sara Tavares covered the song in Portuguese for her album Mi Ma Bo (1999).
 In 2000, Veronica Vasquez was chosen to play Selena in the Selena Forever musical.
 Ricardo Baca of the Corpus Christi Caller Times, noted that the lyricist added "Bidi Bidi Bom Bom" (among others) because of its "strong sense of familiarity for her fans."
 Puerto Rican boy band Tick Tock covered the song, as well as releasing a music video to promote it in 2004.
 Mexican singer Tatiana recorded the song for the tribute album Mexico Recuerda a Selena (2005).
-Mexican pop singer Alejandra Guzmán performed and recorded "Bidi Bidi Bom Bom" for the live televised tribute concert Selena ¡VIVE! in April 2005.
+Mexican rock singer Alejandra Guzmán performed and recorded "Bidi Bidi Bom Bom" for the live televised tribute concert Selena ¡VIVE! in April 2005.
 John Powell Metz of the Corpus Christi Caller Times, called Guzmán's version "spirited" and her performance of the song "risqué".
 Burr predicted in the Houston Chronicle that Guzmán would perform a "rock version" of the song for her performance at the Selena ¡VIVE! concert.
 Haitian singer Wyclef Jean sampled the song for his tribute to the singer on his album, Carnival Vol. II: Memoirs of an Immigrant (2007), featuring singer Melissa Jiménez on the track.
 Joey Guerra called the track a "disappointment" that "could-have-been [a] great tribute".
 He called the song a: "cheesy show tune from the misguided musical chronicling the Tejano singer's life."
 Nonetheless he did enjoy hearing Jean sample the song.
 GRAMMY - Pro Associate Member artist at The Latin Recording Academy® Blanca Star Olivera recorded the song in her album New York Latin Hits - 2006.
 In 2007, Lole – Lolay recorded the song in Haitian Creole entitled "Sensation".
 Global Rhythm magazine called Lole — Lolay's version "playful" and called it an "Afro-Caribbean treat".
 Mexican singer Ely Guerra released her version of the song for the soundtrack film to Los Campeones de la Lucha Libre in 2008.